tbozinis/Salesforce-DevOps/Azure DevOps/README.md

 6. Permitted Users: `Admin approved users are pre-authorized` then **save**
 7. On *Profiles* click on **Manage Profiles** and add the *Deployment* profile (or *System Administratior*)
 8. Create a new user named *Deployment* and assigne the *Deployment* profile (or *System Administratior*)
+9. Keep track of the client id that will be used for authoirization perpuses latter.

 ## Step 3: Setup the Azure pipelines

 At this point it expected that you have setup the git repo, branches etc. The git user that will be used should have access to the repo and can be a dummy account.
 In Azure:

+Go to Pipelines -> Libraries and create a new secure file for the `server.key` file.
+> for more info check [Use secure files](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/secure-files?view=azure-devops) doc.

 1. Click on **Pipelines** and then click on **Create Pipeline**
 2. Select the following settings (if you have your cade on a different repo, you should manualy link it here)